nicohvi/nicohvi.github.io/_posts/2015-01-12-sass-haml-and-coffeescript-with-jekyll.md

 {% gist a8c36f1b9fd023cfaf65 %}

-A nice thing about these two methods is that they also log any errors to console, so that you know where you nested something illegally in haml.[^2]
+A nice thing about these two methods is that they also log any errors to the console, so that you know when you've nested something illegally in haml.[^2]

 I've also defined a `get_relative_path` method which specifies where your haml files are.
-It's also very conventient to strip out the leading underscore from your layout files.
+This is a convenient place to strip out the leading underscore from your layout files.

 ---